ddev/ddev/docs/content/users/basics/faq.md

 : DDEV works nearly anywhere Docker will run, including macOS, Windows 10/11 Pro/Enterprise,  Windows 10/11 Home, and every Linux variant we've ever tried.
 It also runs in many Linux-like environments, for example ChromeOS (in Linux machine) and Windows 10/11's WSL2.
 In general, DDEV works the same on each of these platforms, as all the important work is done inside identical Docker containers.

 Do I lose my data when I do a `ddev poweroff` or `ddev stop` or `ddev restart`?
 : No, you don't lose data in your database or code with any of these commands.
-Your database is safely stored on a docker volume.
+Your database is safely stored on a Docker volume.

 How does my project connect to the database?
 : `ddev describe` gives full details of how to connect to the database. *Inside* the container the hostname is 'db' (**NOT** 127.0.0.1).
 User/password/database are all 'db'.
 For connection from the *host*, see `ddev describe`.